A Journey Through Algarve's Historical Landmarks

 Algarves' famous defences are also in the Castle of Alsaida, a stunning town in Aljezur.
 This castle was constructed in the 10th Century and boasts fantastic scenery of the nearby hills and valleys.
 Some of the walls and towers of the stronghold have survived till the present day.
 However, the general view of the area is striking and powerful since the castle occupies a high ground.

-The Museu Municipal de Aljezur, located close to the castle, displays items and documents that give a history of the castle and Aljezur's connection with the Moors.
+The Museu Municipal de Aljezur, situated near the castle, showcases items and documents that provide a history of the castle and Aljezur's ties to the Moors.
 Visiting the Castle of Aljezur is a walk through history because the construction of this building reveals multiple layers of the region's history.

 5. Faro Old Town